• Skip to main content

 • Take out the whole onion, garlic, bay leaves from the pot.

-It is not hard to make this dish.
+It is not hard to make this menudo recipe.
 It just takes a long time.
 Look for ways to cut your cooking time.

-• Make this recipe in an instant pot.
-The Mexican tripe soup will be ready in no time.
+• The Mexican tripe soup will be ready in no time if cooked in the instant pot.

 • Make the chile sauce ahead of time.
 You can make it days before, or use frozen sauce from months ago.